 Invoice factoring is a form of financing where a business owner sells invoices to a factoring company for fast access to funds.
-The business owner receives cash for the invoice amount, usually less fees, ahead of the payment terms.
+The business owner receives cash for the invoice amount, usually less any fees, ahead of the payment terms.
 The business owner’s customer, who is responsible for paying the invoice, instead pays the invoice amount to the factoring company according to the original payment terms.
 Invoice factoring also goes by the terms accounts receivable factoring or receivable financing.
 (It’s important to note that this is different from invoice financing, where a factoring company still gives a business owner cash for their invoice, but the business owner pays back the invoice amount themselves, plus a fee.
 Find out how to choose between invoice factoring vs invoice financing.)

 This simple definition doesn’t tell the whole story about factoring.
-To understand ifactoring and why many businesses use it, it’s helpful to understand what it is not.
+To understand factoring and why many businesses use it, it’s helpful to understand what it is not.
 There are a lot of misconceptions about factoring that have given it a bad reputation.

 It’s not a loan; business owners don’t have to worry about paying the money back because their customer pays the factoring company.
 Most importantly, choosing to factor invoices doesn’t mean a business is struggling or can’t reliably serve its customers.
 Add to this perception that many traditional factoring companies charge hidden fees, don’t fund the full invoice amount, and take weeks to pay, and you can see why some people have a bad impression of factoring.

-Thankfully, the truth couldn’t be more different: invoice factoring makes businesses more successful when they need to maintain their cash flow in the face of long invoice payment terms.
+Thankfully, the truth couldn’t be more different: Invoice factoring makes businesses more successful when they need to maintain their cash flow in the face of long invoice payment terms.
 (In fact, it often helps business owners stress less about their cash flow situation!)
 Let’s get more specific.

-The reason there’s a demand for factoring is because of cash flow issues caused by long business to business (B2B) payment terms.
+The reason there’s a demand for invoice factoring is because of cash flow issues caused by long business to business (B2B) payment terms.
 In many industries, it’s not uncommon for standard payment terms to be anywhere from 30 to 120 days.
 Instead of business owners being paid right after they’ve delivered goods and/or services, they have to wait to receive customer payments.

 This is a particularly difficult problem for small business owners who have large customers.
 They are excited to close a household-name customer for a large contract, but when they read the payment terms, they see that they won’t receive the money for months.
-This impacts their ability to remain positive cash flow, not only making it difficult to run their business, but causing them anxiety.
+This impacts their ability to maintain positive cash flow, not only making it difficult to run their business, but causing them anxiety.
 These small business owners need that money sooner rather than later to pay expenses, which can include:

 - Making payroll